 Emily Jones (Principal Investigator), Thorsten Beck, Pritish Behuria, Florence Dafe, Rebecca Engebretsen, Hazel Gray, Ousseni Illy, Peter Knaack, Natalya Naqvi, Seydou Ouedraogo, Ricardo Soares de Oliveira, Que-Giang Tran-Thi, Radha Upadhyaya, Tu-Anh Vu-Thanh, Toni Weis, Ngaire Woods, Alexandra Zeitz

 Funded by the UK Economic and Social Research Council (Grant ES/L012375/1) under the DFID-ESRC Growth Research Programme.

 There is surprisingly little evidence that compliance with international standards – the Basel banking standards - actually improves financial stability or the wider performance of the banking system in developing countries.
 Developing countries are chronically under-represented in the international standard-setting bodies that govern global finance.
 This leads to international standards that are ill-suited for regulating banks in many developing countries, particularly those with nascent financial markets, resource-constrained regulators, and relatively small banks.

 The international policy advice to regulators in low-income developing countries has been to proceed cautiously with the implementation of international banking standards, particularly with the most recent and complex standards (Basel II and III).
 When we embarked on this research project, we had initial evidence to suggest that regulators in many LMICs were implementing Basel standards to a greater extent and at a faster pace than the evidence appeared to warrant.

 We set out to answer several questions:

 - How are regulators in LMICs responding to international banking standards?
-To what extent are they adopting Basel I, II and III?
+To what extent are they implementing them?

 - What are the policy implications?
-Are reforms needed to international standard setting processes?
+Do changes need to be made to international standard-setting processes?